Flight MH370 Search To Be “Suspended” If Not Found In Current Search Area.

 Image: Flight MH370 SEARCH DATA ON GOOGLE EARTH.

-One thought on “Flight MH370 Search To Be “Suspended” If Not Found In Current Search Area.
+One response to “Flight MH370 Search To Be “Suspended” If Not Found In Current Search Area.”

 Leave a Reply